 • Intrinsics are functions that the compiler provides.
-An intrinsic function has the appearance of a function call in C or C++, but is replaced during compilation by a specific sequence of low-level instructions.
+An intrinsic function has the appearance of a function call in C or C++, but compilation replaces the intrinsic by a specific sequence of low-level instructions.

-Arm intrinsics are recognized by Arm compilers, but not guaranteed to work with any third-party compiler toolchains.
+Arm compilers recognize Arm intrinsics, but are not guaranteed to work with any third-party compiler toolchains.